-Interrupt generator control register (5FEA) has the following format:

-Bit Name Description 0 OP Generation operation control 0 OF . · W: set to 1 resume counting and reset to 0 to suspend counting 4 DCT R: is set to 1 if interrupt generator counter is counting 1 RST Reset control W: Set to 1 to reset generator internal counter.
+- Interrupt generator control register (5FEA) has the following format: Bit Name Description 0 OP Generation operation control W: set to 1 resume counting and reset to 0 to suspend counting R: is set to 1 if interrupt generator counter is counting 1 RST Reset control W: Set to 1 to reset generator internal counter.
 If you set OP bit simultaneously with setting RST bit, counter will reset and generator restart counting using new values.
-Resetting counter also resets ER and INT bits 2 HZP R: n/a Period of Hz mode 2 ПДР W: If reset to 0, generator treats 24-bit value in counter register as timer countdown counter; if set to 1 then counter register's low 16-bits (first two bytes) are treated as frequency in Hertz R: Value written before 3 WDE Watchdog enable bit.
-3 VVDL W: set this bit to 1 to enable watchdog R: Value written before 4 IGE Hardware interrupt enable bit. - IGL W: set this bit to 1 in order to enable hardware interrupt line activation R: Value written before 5 CLS Generator clock source.
-020 W: If reset to 0, generator uses 10 MHz clock (100 ns period) for countdown, if set to 1 generator uses either clock from MSX BUS (if CLKSRC is 0) or built-in 3.579545 MHz clock (~279 ns period, if CLKSRC is 1).
-R: Value written before 6 ER Interrupt generator error.
+Resetting counter also resets ER and INT bits R: n/a 2 HZP Period of Hz mode W: If reset to 0, generator treats 24-bit value in counter register as timer countdown counter; if set to 1 then counter register's low 16-bits (first two bytes) are treated as frequency in Hertz R: Value written before 3 WDE Watchdog enable bit.
+W: set this bit to 1 to enable watchdog R: Value written before 4 IGE Hardware interrupt enable bit.
+W: set this bit to 1 in order to enable hardware interrupt line activation R: Value written before 5 CLS Generator clock source.
+W: If reset to 0, generator uses 10 MHz clock (100 ns period) for countdown, if set to 1 generator uses built-in 3.579545 MHz clock (~279 ns period) R: Value written before 6 ER Interrupt generator error.
 W: write 1 to clear this error, writing 0 has no effect R: is set to 1 if counter stopped counting because its interrupt request was not cleared in time and timing is disabled by watchdog.
 Condition is cleared by writing 1 into this bit.
 Writing to bit 1 (RTS) also clears this condition 7 INT Interrupt occurrence flag.
 W: write 1 to clear this bit (mean interrupt was serviced), writing 0 has no effect R: Set to 1 if interrupt generator is the source of the hardware interrupt.
-The condition is being cleared by writing 1 to this bit write 24-bit generator counter register.
-MSB of this register should be written last, even if it is 0, because whole 24-bit value if internally latched on the write to this MSB byte location.
+The condition is being cleared by writing 1 to this bit on the write to this MSB byte location.
 Note that in HZP=1 (Hertz) mode MSB is not effective, and should always be written as 0;